 According to many of those who have tried the Luna, this is one of the most pleasant and easy to use designs they have come across.
 Perfect for playing soft music at the campfire or on the beach, it is intuitively built, and can be used by beginners to learn the basics of playing the ukulele within the shortest time possible.

 Solid-body electric ukuleles produce a very faint sound that can’t be heard properly from more than a few feet away.
 This is why, as in the case of electric guitars, an electric amplifier is used to boost the signal and make it audible when played in a grand hall.

 Some electric ukuleles use single-coil magnetic pickups, while others are designed exclusively with nylon strings and passive pickups.
 Unlike in the case of the latter, single-coil magnetic pickups require metal strings.
 On the other hand, there are also electric-acoustic ukes that do not require metallic strings, and can be played just as well acoustically as electrically.

 The acoustic and electric tones differ in the case of each electric ukulele, and in some cases, electric-acoustic designs are built to enhance the amplified sound at the expense of the acoustic quality.

 Less common designs also exist, such as the electric lap steel ukulele.
 This instrument is essentially a smaller version of the lap steel guitar, featuring four strings that are raised about its small solid body.
 Instead of being pressed down on the fret board, the strings are played with the help of a steel slide.

 The quality of pickups and amplifiers used also plays an integral role in influencing the value of the overall product.
-Fortunately, the amplifiers, as well as the passive and active pickups that are used in electric ukuleles today, are mostly built using high grade electronic components.
+Fortunately, the amplifiers, as well as the passive and active pickups that are used today, are mostly built using high grade electronic components.
 This, of course, isn’t the status quo, since some artists may choose an older pickup in order to get a specific quality of sound that newer designs aren’t able to mimic.